jgomezve/aci-k8s-operator/README.md

 ```

 * Alternatively you could apply the manifest `config/samples/controller_lightweight.yaml` directly.
 This manifest creates the minimum resources required to run the operator inside the Kubernetes Cluster:
-  * A `Namespace` which container namespace scoped resources
+  * A `Namespace` which contains the  namespace-scoped resources
-  * A `ServiceAccount` which grant the Operator access tot he Kubernetes API Server
+  * A `ServiceAccount` which grants the Operator access tot he Kubernetes API Server
   * A `ClusterRole` listing the resources and actions the Operator has access to
-  * A `ClusterRoleBinding` which binds the Role with the service account
+  * A `ClusterRoleBinding` which binds the `Role` with the `ServiceAccount`
   * A `Deployment` of one replica hosting the Operator code.

 ```